VictorTaelin/Caramel/README.markdown

 ## ADTs

-First-class Algebraic DataTypes (ADT) are experimental and the most complex feature here.
-They are (supposed to be) first class descriptions of algebraic datatypes.
-While it works, it is very likely that my design is imperfect and there are better solutions.
-They replicate most of the functionaly of Haskell's datatypes.
-They do not replicate the typechecking side.
+First-class Algebraic DataTypes (ADTs) are experimental and the most complex feature here.
+The point is that defining functions for a datatype on the λ-calculus is hard when you have to deal with church/scott encodings yourself.
+Combining ADTs with **high-order derivers**, many functions such as (on the List case) `cons`, `nil` (constructors), `head`, `tail` (getters), `map`, `zipWith` (some algorithms), as well as lenses, monads and so on, can be derived automatically.
+While this already works (for Scott encodings only), it is very likely that my design is imperfect and there are better solutions.
+Example:

 In Haskell, we have: